deephaven/deephaven-core/demo/web/src/main/notebooks/Python_AI/01 Deephaven with SciKit-Learn.md

 ## Test the fitted model

 We've got a fitted classifier now.
-Let's test it out on our test table.
+Let's try it on our test table.

 ```python
 iris_test_knn = learn.learn(